The Opioid Epidemic

 Check out our Hero Products here...

-Partner, Dr. Jeff Watson, a Tampa based orthopedic surgeon and a strong advocate for the plants over pills movement, helming the research with University of South Florida.
+Dr. Jeff Watson, CEO of Hero Brands, is a Tampa based orthopedic surgeon and a strong advocate for the plants over pills movement, helming the research within his own practice, for the reduction in opioid use for post surgical patients.